cdmandrews/cdmandrews.github.io/5362/weekly/week-05-notes.md

 4. Workshop on the [Annotated bibliography project](5362/project-2)
 5. Synthesizing Intros and Alphabet Soup Lit Reviews
 3. Finish up with rhetorical velocity
+3. And on to kairos/chronos and rhetorical strategies for circulation

 **[Andrews' Modified APA 7 Stylesheet](media/apa-modified.pdf)**
 See also: